-Any products from our preclinical programs, including our PDE7, MASP-2, Plasmin and GPCR programs, must successfully complete preclinical testing, which may include demonstrating efficacy and the lack of toxicity in established animal models, before entering clinical trials.
+Any products from our preclinical programs, including our PDE7, Plasmin and GPCR programs, must successfully complete preclinical testing, which may include demonstrating efficacy and the lack of toxicity in established animal models, before entering clinical trials.
 Many pharmaceutical and biological products do not successfully complete preclinical testing and, even if preclinical testing is successfully completed, may fail in clinical trials.
 In addition, there can be no assurance that positive results from preclinical studies will be predictive of results obtained from subsequent preclinical studies or clinical trials.
 For example, our studies of PDE7 inhibitors in different animal models of Parkinson's disease, which may or may not be relevant to the mechanism of action of PDE7 inhibitors in humans, have produced varying results.
 Further, we cannot be certain that any of our preclinical product development programs will generate products that are suitable for clinical testing.
 For example, we have not yet generated any products from our GPCR program.
 We may discover that there are fewer drugable targets among the orphan GPCRs than we currently estimate and that, for those orphan GPCRs for which we identify functionally active compounds that we elect to develop independently, we are unable to develop related products that successfully complete preclinical or clinical testing.
 If we are unable to develop products, potential corporate partners may be unwilling to enter into partnership agreements with us.
 We also cannot be certain that any products that do advance into clinical trials will successfully demonstrate safety and efficacy in clinical trials.
-Even if we achieve positive results in early clinical trials, they may not be predictive of the results in later trials.
+Even if we achieve positive results in later trials.